zenml-io/zenml/docs/book/stacks-and-components/component-guide/model-deployers/model-deployers.md

 #### The role that a model deployer plays in a ZenML Stack

-1. Holds all the stack-related configuration attributes required to interact with the remote model serving tool, service, or platform (e.g. hostnames, URLs, references to credentials, and other client-related configuration parameters).
+* Seamless Model Deployment: Facilitates the deployment of machine learning models to various serving environments, such as local servers, Kubernetes clusters, or cloud platforms, ensuring that models can be deployed and managed efficiently in accordance with the specific requirements of the serving infrastructure by holds all the stack-related configuration attributes required to interact with the remote model serving tool, service, or platform (e.g. hostnames, URLs, references to credentials, and other client-related configuration parameters).
 The following are examples of configuring the MLflow and Seldon Core Model Deployers and registering them as a Stack component:

    ```bash
    zenml integration install mlflow